wombelix/dominik-wombacher-cc/content/posts/2025/automated-aws-neuron-driver-source-code-publishing-from-official-rpm-packages_en.rst

 the repository where the extracted source code gets published, with mirrors on GitHub, GitLab, and Codeberg.

-The `aws-neuron-driver-publish-source` tool handles the extraction
-workflow: download repository metadata and rpms from yum.repos.neuron.amazonaws.com, verify GPG signatures and SHA256 checksums, extract source code from RPM packages, and create git commits with package metadata and release notes when available.
+The `aws-neuron-driver-publish-source` tool downloads repository metadata and rpms from yum.repos.neuron.amazonaws.com, verifies GPG signatures and SHA256 checksums, extracts source code from RPM packages, and create git commits with package metadata and release notes when available.

 The verification happens at two levels.
 GPG signatures are checked on